Economy Committee - Friday 11 July 2025, 2:00pm - West Yorkshire Combined Authority Webcasting

 Cllr Graham Turner (Kirklees Council) - 0:28:38

-So the report does focus on high growth business sector clusters in the reflection of the government
+So the report does focus on high growth business sector clusters in the reflection of the governmentstrategy and although the reference to health and life science is of course absolutely welcome.

 We don't think there's enough in there about the advanced manufacturing and engineering